ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

 ## Content

 The repository contains the following files:
-- the `README.md` file, documenting the replication package
+- this `README.md` file, documenting the replication package
 - the [`LICENSE`](/LICENSE) file
 - a copy [`ICSE24-preprint.pdf`](/ICSE24-preprint.pdf) of the pre-print version of the companion paper
 - the `submission-results.tar.xz` file, containing the pre-computed results reported in the companion paper